JoshuaGabrielGarcia/Python-Projects/README.md

-# Python-Projects
+# Python-Project
-My python projects
+This is a collection of my own different python projects.